MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 ---
 title: Debug your Teams app
-description: In this module, learn how to debug your Teams app locally in Teams Toolkit ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview
+description: In this module, learn how to debug your Teams app locally in Teams Toolkit and key features of Teams Toolkit ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview